 There are around 40 theatres in London's "Theatreland."
 Theatre performances in the West End tend to be musicals, classic plays and comedies.
 Visit the TKTS booth in Leicester Square for discount theatre ticket for on-the-day performances and advance booking shows.

-At the moment, you can choose from a wide range of West End shows: From musicals like Wicked, Billy Elliot, Les Miserables and Phantom of the Opera, to plays like War Horse, The Woman in Black and The Mousetrap.
+At the moment, you can choose from a wide range of West End shows: From musicals like Wicked, Mamma Mia, Les Miserables and Phantom of the Opera, to plays like War Horse, The Woman in Black and The Mousetrap.

 Find out more about London theatre.

 Things to do in West End: Cinema and Casinos

 The West End is also London’s glamorous centre for red carpet movie premieres.
 Hollywood stars can be seen posing for photos almost every week.